 Degenerative disc disease occurs when the spinal discs thin over time.
 This leaves less of a cushion between vertebrae, which can cause bone-on-bone back pain.

-If you’ve already tried conservative methods and back pain still disrupts your mobility, sleep, or any aspect of your day-to-day life, artificial disc replacement could be a good option for you.
+If you’ve already tried conservative methods and spine pain still disrupts your mobility, sleep, or any aspect of your day-to-day life, artificial disc replacement could be a good option for you.

 You may not be a good candidate if you have facet joint osteoarthritis, osteoporosis, or a spinal deformity like scoliosis.
 However, other options, such as microdiscectomy or spinal fusion, can help.

-Dr. Steuer uses the state-of-the-art ExcelsiusGPS® robotic navigation system to perform minimally-invasive artificial disc replacement in the outpatient surgery center.
-He uses high-tech strategies to perform your procedure using small incisions.
+Dr. Steuer performs minimally-invasive artificial disc replacement using high-tech strategies to perform your procedure using small incisions.

 Smaller incisions and specialized strategies lead to less pain, lower infection risk, and easier recovery.
-You can return home that day (with a loved one driving) and usually return to most activities in just two weeks or less.
+You can return to most activities in just two weeks or less.

 Artificial disc replacement also offers the significant benefit of preserving your natural spine movement so you can enjoy an active life.

-Schedule your consultation through online booking or call Max Steuer, MD, for help today.
+Schedule your consultation by calling Max Steuer, MD, for help today.